Table of contents

 That creates a new quality challenge: More code, more test cases, more scenarios, and more validation requests are reaching QA at the same time.

 That doesn’t replace QA’s traditional role.
-It extends it.
+It increases the pressure on it.

 QA still needs to plan tests, design scenarios, execute test cycles, validate defects, support automation, run regression, and assess release readiness.
 But in AI-assisted development, QA must also govern whether AI-generated work is relevant, executable, compliant, and grounded in the right business context.